 National Committee to Preserve Social Security and Medicare, et al. v.
 Philip Morris USA, Inc., et al., 08-cv-02021, USDC, Eastern District of New York (case filed 05/20/08).
 Plaintiffs filed this action pursuant to the Medicare as Secondary Payer statute to recover for Medicare expenditures made from May 21, 2002 to the present.
-Defendants' Motion to Dismiss and Plaintiffs' Motion for Partial Summary Judgment were filed in July 2008.
-In March 2009, the court granted the Defendants' Motion to Dismiss the case.
-In April 2009, the court denied plaintiffs' motion for reconsideration.
-Plaintiff appealed to the United States Court of Appeals for the Second Circuit.
-The representative plaintiff passed away and a motion to substitute a new plaintiff is pending.
-Additionally, the merits appeal has been fully briefed.
-Oral argument is scheduled for the week of May 20, 2010.
+In July 2008, defendants' filed a motion to dismiss and plaintiffs' filed a motion for partial summary judgment.
+In March 2009, the court granted defendants' motion to dismiss.
+In May 2009, plaintiffs noticed an appeal to the United States Court of Appeals for the Second Circuit.
+In February 2010, defendants moved to dismiss the appeal.
+Oral argument is scheduled in September 2010.